Anglerfish: Classification

 Alternatively, Lophiiformes may be treated as clade within Acanthuriformes; a 2025 paper defines Lophioidei as equivalent to the prior conception of Lophiiformes (the one depicted above) and converts the suborders into infraorders (as seen below).
-Below are two phylogenetic trees; the left phylogeny elaborates on the relationships of the suborders within Lophiiformes as set out in Pietsch and Grobecker's 1987 Frogfishes of the World: Systematics, Zoogeography, and Behavioral Ecology, while the right phylogeny is based on the 2025 study, where Maile et al combines the analysis of Ultra-Conserved Elements (UCE)s, mitochondrial DNA, and morphological evidence;
+Below are two cladograms; the left one is based on a phylogeny which elaborates on the relationships of the suborders within Lophiiformes as set out in Pietsch and Grobecker's 1987 Frogfishes of the World: Systematics, Zoogeography, and Behavioral Ecology, while the right is based on Maile et als 2025 phylogenetic study which combines the analysis of Ultra-Conserved Elements (UCE)s, mitochondrial DNA, and morphological evidence;

 Phylogenetic studies have consistently recovered the Lophiiformes as sister-group to the Tetraodontiformes, with both within the larger clade Acanthuriformes as of 2025.
-The Lophiiformes and Tetraodontiformes are united by several derived morphological features separating them from other Acanthuriformes, including restricted gill openings, along with the absence of multiple skeletal elements, such as spines supporting the anal fin, ribs, nasals, and basisphenoid.
+The Lophiiformes and Tetraodontiformes are united by several derived morphological features separating them from other Acanthuriformes, including restricted gill openings, along with the absence of multiple skeletal elements, some examples are spines supporting the anal fin, ribs, nasals, and basisphenoid.